SyncfusionExamples/WPF-Diagram-Examples/Samples/Selection/Selector Tooptip sample/README.md

 # How to customize the Selector in WPF Diagram (SfDiagram)?

 This sample explains how to display selector tooltip closer to the Node and Smaller.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/interaction/selection